Back

 Accessibility Features in Chromebook Kiosk Mode

 Students with approved accommodations need the Chromebook floating accessibility menu to use the built-in screen reader, text-to-speech, and other accessibility features.
-Because Bluebook runs in kiosk mode, the menu is not available by default and a student’s custom Chromebook settings won’t work.
+Because Bluebook runs in kiosk mode, the menu is not available by default and a student’s custom Chromebook settings won’t be applied.
 Use your Admin console to change this device setting.

 How to Enable Accessibility Features